-Through a combination of therapy and holistic healing approaches, you will be equipped with the skills to solve your trauma and will be empowered with new coping strategies and skills to begin flourishing again.
+Through a combination of therapy and integrative health approaches, you will be equipped with the skills to address your trauma and will be empowered with new coping strategies and skills to begin to thrive again.
+Whilst PTSD and trauma can seem like overwhelming conditions to deal with alone, we at The Beekeeper are ready to support you on your journey back to mental wellness.

-If you or a loved one need PTSD treatment at a residential treatment centre, we are available to help.
+If you or a loved one needs treatment for PTSD, or complex trauma, at a residential treatment centre, we are available to help.
 Call us today or continue reading to see if our approach is right for you.

-At The Beekeeper House, we understand that PTSD is a complex condition that requires addressing underlying trauma, responses to it, and any other thoughts or emotions that accompany it.
-With this, we use a holistic approach to treat your mind, body, and spirit.
-Our therapists are expertly trained in evidence-based psychology practices to help you resolve trauma and treat PTSD.
+At The Beekeeper, we understand that trauma is a complex condition that requires a sophisticated treatment approach, including addressing underlying trauma, responses to trauma, and any other thoughts or emotions that accompany trauma.
+With this, we use an interdisciplinary approach to treat both your mind and body as we understand trauma’s psychological and physical nature.
+Our psychologists are expertly trained in evidence-based therapeutic practices to help you begin your journey in trauma stabilisation, resolution, and the development of your self-efficacy.

-We also emphasize mindfulness-based practices that help you identify your triggers and find internal peace.
-Together, we will teach you how to use these skills and practices in your everyday life to set a strong foundation, helping you cope as you move through life.
+We also emphasise mindfulness-based practices that help you identify your triggers and find internal peace and greater self-regulation.
+Together, we will teach you how to use these skills and practices in your everyday life to set a strong foundation, helping you cope and thrive as you move through life.

-Our residential programme gives you the opportunity to make connections and build a support group with others, share your experiences, and avoid your triggers to guide you in trauma recovery.
+Our residential programme allows you to make connections and build a support group with others, process your experiences, and avoid your triggers to guide you in trauma recovery.

 In recent years, we have learned a wealth of information regarding how trauma is best treated.
-At The Beekeeper House, our therapists and clinical staff are trained experts in trauma theory and care.
-In one-on-one and group therapy sessions, you can begin to process your trauma and learn new ways to cope.
+At The Beekeeper, our psychologists and clinical staff are trained experts in trauma theory and care.
+In one-on-one and group therapy sessions, you can begin to process your trauma, learn new ways to cope, and flourish.

-Our therapists use an eclectic therapy approach that combines several types of therapy to meet your specific needs.
-Trauma and PTSD are complex, requiring a tailored treatment.
-We use techniques including:
+Our psychologists use an eclectic approach to working with clients that combines several types of therapeutic approaches to meet your specific needs.
+Trauma and PTSD are complex conditions, requiring treatment to be tailored to your individual needs.

-We also incorporate holistic practices such as mindfulness, or “the awareness that emerges through paying attention, on purpose, in the present moment, and nonjudgmentally to the unfolding of experience moment by moment.”
-[4] We encourage you to participate in activities including yoga and meditation to bring your mind, body, and spirit into the present.
-Research shows that these activities can help you identify and address your triggers.
+We also incorporate integrative practices such as mindfulness, or “the awareness that emerges through paying attention, on purpose, in the present moment, and nonjudgmentally to the unfolding of experience moment by moment.”
+We encourage you to participate in activities including yoga and meditation to bring your mind and body into the present.
+Research shows that these activities can help individuals make significant progress in addressing the physical nature of how trauma can manifest itself in a person.
+At The Beekeeper, these integrative wellness activities are combined with psychological interventions to best promote your recovery, rather than seeing them as separate approaches.

-Sometimes, medication is also necessary to treat PTSD.
-Your therapist will discuss if and what medications would be best for you.
-Many people take antidepressants such as selective serotonin reuptake inhibitors (SSRIs) to help treat underlying depression or anxiety associated with PTSD.
+On rare occasions, medication might also be necessary to treat trauma.
+Your psychiatrist and psychologist will discuss if and what medications might be best for you.
+Some people take antidepressants such as selective serotonin reuptake inhibitors (SSRIs) to help treat underlying depression or anxiety associated with trauma symptoms.
+At The Beekeeper, any decision to begin medication is ultimately up to you and your own recovery journey.

-Many people talk about PTSD and trauma interchangeably, but they are different from one another.
+Many people talk about PTSD and trauma interchangeably, but they are subtly different from one another.
 Trauma refers to the emotional response triggered by a serious event.
 It can happen multiple times and you may experience many types of traumas.
-These include assault, life-threatening events such as car accidents, military trauma, traumatic grief, medical trauma, terrorism or political violence, and bullying.
+These include assault, life-threatening events such as car accidents, military trauma, traumatic grief, medical trauma, emotional neglect, unmet needs, violence, and bullying.

 On the other hand, PTSD is a mental health condition that develops in response to trauma.
 It is important to note that not everyone who experiences a traumatic event will go on to develop PTSD.
-Trauma and PTSD are closely intertwined, but they are not the same condition.
+After an event, some people will develop severe enough symptoms to diagnose PTSD or complex trauma, others will only have some of the symptoms and others will have none.
+Some individuals even go on to develop post-traumatic optimism or growth, wherein they are able to incorporate lessons learnt from trauma for personal growth.

 Life-threatening and other serious events can trigger a trauma response.
 Initial symptoms you may experience after the event include: